nsmp-dev/NeuroScreeper/STYLE.md

 6. Avoid "forEach()" when looping, they break scope
 7. Break up lines if they go too long
 8. Avoid strict `===`/`!==` comparisons, screeps constants do not like them
+9. Lines of code do not get line breaks, blocks of code do

 \* comments may be omitted on sections of heavily repeated code that all do the exact same thing